 As we go about our day to day lives, a sore throat is easy to ignore.
-Whether it be dryness, a runny nose or even a mild tickle, there are many benefits of keeping early symptoms like this from developing.
-All too often, a lack of attention can lead to a severe infection.
+But whether it be dryness, scratchiness or even a mild tickle, there may be benefits to acting on these symptoms quickly.

 What symptoms should I be aware of?